mynodebtc/mynode_docs/docs/intro/getting-started.md

   </figure>
 </center>

-You can optionally connect to your myNode device via SSH if you are familiar with Linux.
+You can optionally connect to your MyNode device via SSH if you are familiar with Linux.
 You can connect using the device IP or hostname.

 ### Default Credentials